kaleidos/grails-postgresql-extensions/README.md

 Version | Date        | Comments
 ------- | ------------| ---------
+5.1.0   | 22/May/2017 | Grails 3 (Hibernate 5): Change db credentials to make it compatible with Postgresql 9.6.
+4.7.0   | 22/May/2017 | Grails 3 (Hibernate 4): Change db credentials to make it compatible with Postgresql 9.6.
 5.0.1   | 21/May/2017 | Grails 3 (Hibernate 5): Fix [#96](https://github.com/kaleidos/grails-postgresql-extensions/issues/96).
 Thanks to [jglapa](https://github.com/jglapa).
 4.6.9   | 21/May/2017 | Grails 3 (Hibernate 4): Fix [#96](https://github.com/kaleidos/grails-postgresql-extensions/issues/96).
 Thanks to [jglapa](https://github.com/jglapa).
 5.0.0   | 07/Nov/2016 | Grails 3: Add support for Hibernate 5.1.
 Upgrade dialect to Postgresql 9.4, Grails to 3.2.2 and GORM to 6.0.3.